The Bus Rapid Transit Investment Problem: Introduction

 This paper concerns the planning of a single BRT line.
 Specifically, it poses the question of which segments of the BRT line should be upgraded to a full BRT standard and which could remain as a traditional mixed-traffic bus segment with the objective to maximize ridership given a limited willingness to invest.
 An upgrade involves investments for the establishment of separate bus lanes as well as the upgrading of intersections and traffic installations to allow for priority of the BRT line.
 Thus, the number and location of upgrades have a direct impact on the quality of a passenger's journey, and thereby on the expected ridership of the BRT line.
 While there is a base amount of ridership independent of upgrades, we focus on the number of passengers that can be attracted additionally because of the improvements.
 Considering the required investments in new infrastructure and the corresponding use of urban space, careful planning is needed to choose the final design of the line.
 This \BRTproblem{} can be seen as a substep of the network design phase in the traditional public transport planning process described in \citet{lusby2018survey}.

 Our work is specifically motivated by the development of a new BRT line in the urban area of Copenhagen (Greater Copenhagen), which will connect multiple municipalities surrounding the city of Copenhagen \citep{movia2020brt}.
 Each of these municipalities is responsible for the investments required for the upgrading of segments that are within its borders.
-As these investments need to come out of their general budget that also covers other municipal expenses, municipalities have incentives not to upgrade all segments in their municipality.
-Therefore, we aim to quantify the impact of investments in this paper through constructing the Pareto front between the number of attracted passengers and the investment budget aggregated over all municipalities.
+Because these investments come out of their general budgets, which also cover other municipal expenses, municipalities must weigh the costs of upgrades against the societal benefits provided.
+The willingness of the municipalities to work together towards a social optimum is though shown through the collaboration within the transport agency Movia, which is described in more detail in \Cref{sec:Copenhagen-case}.
+Due to this conflict of goals, we aim to quantify the impact of investments in this paper through constructing the Pareto front between the number of attracted passengers and the investment budget aggregated over all municipalities.
 Moreover, a separate investment budget per municipality could lead to a bus line that often blends in and out of mixed traffic, which may not make passengers experience the line as very different from a traditional bus line.
 Therefore, the \BRTproblem{} also includes a constraint to limit the overall number of upgraded connected BRT components.

 In this paper, we formulate the \BRTproblem{} as a bi-objective mixed-integer linear program for two potential passenger responses to upgrades on the line: a linear and a threshold relation.
 While an upgraded segment leads to a proportional number of newly attracted passengers under the \emph{linear passenger response}, passengers are only attracted to the BRT line in the \emph{threshold passenger response} if a minimum level of improvement is realized along their journey.
 The latter can be interpreted as a mode choice being made by a group of homogeneous passengers, where the passengers only switch to using the BRT line when it becomes their fastest alternative.
 Considering these two different passenger responses leads to two different versions of the \BRTproblem{}, allowing us to analyze the impact of the passenger response on the trade-off between attracted passengers and investment budget.